 BEARS IN KUTEREVO

-The Bear Refuge was founded in 2002.
-In this moment nive bears are hosted in the Refugium Ursorum Kuterevo.
-All of these bears lost their mothers during their first year of life and thus had no chance of survival in the wild.
+Right now, the refuge hosts 8 bears, 2 of which are coming from a Zoo and the rest lost their mothers during their first year of life and thus had no chance of survival in the wild.

 BEARS IN CROATIA

 In Croatia live around 1000 bears in the wild.
-The bears living in Croatia are part from the Dinaric population, where live by guess 2800 bears.
+The bears living in Croatia are part from the Dinaric population, where around 2800 bears live.
 This is the second largest population in Central Europe.

 The colour of the bear pelt can vary from light grey to black, even so the hair mostly has a black colour, and therefore the brown bear has his name, in Croatian «smeđi medvjed».
 The male bears, living in Croatia have a weight on the average from 150kg, the females 100kg.